-- the scientific observer(s) aboard each vessel shall collect the data required to complete the CCAMLR fine-scale catch and effort data form C1, latest version.
-These data shall be submitted to the CCAMLR Secretariat not later than one month after the vessel returns to port; - (ii) the catch of Dissostichus eleginoides and of all by-catch species must be reported; - (iii) the numbers of seabirds and marine mammals of each species caught and released or killed must be reported;
+- (i) the scientific observer(s) aboard each vessel shall collect the data required to complete the CCAMLR fine-scale catch and effort data form C1 for trawl fishing, form C2 for longline fishing, or form C5 for pot fishing, latest versions.
+These data shall be submitted to the CCAMLR Secretariat not later than one month after the vessel returns to port; - (ii) the catch of Dissostichus eleginoides and of all by-catch species must be reported;

-- (iv) the scientific observer(s) aboard each vessel shall collect data on the length composition from representative samples of Dissostichus eleginoides and by-catch species: - (a) length measurements shall be to the nearest centimetre below; - (b) representative samples of length composition shall be taken from each fine-scale grid rectangle (0.5° latitude by 1° longitude) fished in each calendar month; - (v) the above data shall be submitted to the CCAMLR Secretariat not later than one month after the vessel returns to port.
+- (iii) the numbers of seabirds and marine mammals of each species caught and released or killed must be reported; - (iv) the scientific observer(s) aboard each vessel shall collect data on the length composition from representative samples of Dissostichus eleginoides and by-catch species: - (a) length measurements shall be to the nearest centimetre below; - (b) representative samples of length composition shall be taken from each fine-scale grid rectangle $(0.5^{\circ})$ latitude by $1^{\circ}$ longitude) fished in each calendar month; - (v) the above data shall be submitted to the CCAMLR Secretariat not later than one month after the vessel returns to port.

-CONSERVATION MEASURE 41-09 (2004) Limits on the exploratory fishery for Dissostichus spp. in Statistical Subarea 88.1 in the 2004/05 season
+CONSERVATION MEASURE 41-09 (2005) Species toothfish Limits on the exploratory fishery for Dissostichus spp.
+Area 88.1 in Statistical Subarea 88.1 in the 2005/06 season Season 2005/06 in Statistical Subarea 66.1 in the 2005/00 season longline